-If a complaint is deemed to have merit, meaning the gathered evidence provides a reasonable basis upon which a determination that a violation of this Code of Conduct may have occurred could be made, students will be notified in writing by the Office of the Vice Provost for Student Affairs at least five calendar days before any hearing and/or at least three calendar days before an investigatory meeting; provided, however, when the alleged violation relates to Article II.A(16), Non-Compliance with COVID-19 Policies, students will be notified in writing by the Office of the Vice Provost for Student Affairs at least three calendar days before any hearing and/or at least one calendar days before an investigatory meeting.
-In person delivery or e-mail correspondence sent to the student's registered iit.edu email address will be considered sufficient written notification in all instances where written notification is required under this Code of Conduct or Student Handbook.
+If a complaint is deemed to have merit, meaning the gathered evidence provides a reasonable basis upon which a determination that a violation of this Code of Conduct may have occurred could be made, students will be notified in writing by the Office of the Vice Provost for Student Affairs at least five calendar days before any hearing and/or at least three calendar days before an investigatory meeting.
+In person delivery or e-mail correspondence sent to the student's registered iit.edu e-mail address will be considered sufficient written notification in all instances where written notification is required under this Code of Conduct or Student Handbook.
 To be clear, email correspondence set to the student's registered iit.edu e-mail address will be considered, and will be deemed, for all purposes, sufficient delivery of written notification in any and all instances where written notification is required under this Code of Conduct.
 It is the student's sole responsibility to monitor their email.
 The date any such notification is e-mailed will serve as the start date for any time period within which or after which any subsequent action or proceeding is to commence.
 All meetings and hearings are closed to the public.
-Only those individuals contemplated or permitted to be in attendance pursuant to the provisions of this Student Handbook and such other Illinois Tech officials deemed reasonably necessary to the process may attend any particular hearing.
+Only those individuals contemplated or permitted to be in attendance pursuant to the provisions of this Student Handbook; however, such other Illinois Tech officials that Illinois Tech deems reasonably necessary to the process may also attend any particular hearing.
 Any student may waive any time period required herein by executing a written waiver to such effect.

-As set forth herein, notification of an investigatory meeting and/or conduct hearing will be provided by the Office of the Vice Provost for Student Affairs and will include: (i) in the case of an investigatory meeting, a summary of the alleged complaint, including, to the extent know, when, where and, if applicable, against whom it occurred, possible or potential violation(s) of the Code of Conduct implicated thereby, and the time and place of the meeting; and (ii) in the case of a conduct hearing, the specific violation(s) of the Code of Conduct with which they are being charged and either a copy and/or summary of the evidence and witnesses that will be presented to substantiate the violation(s) and the time and place of the hearing.
+As set forth herein, notification of an investigatory meeting and/or conduct hearing will be provided by the Office of the Vice Provost for Student Affairs and will include: (i) in the case of an investigatory meeting, a summary of the alleged complaint, including, to the extent known, when, where and, if applicable, against whom it occurred, possible or potential violation(s) of the Code of Conduct implicated thereby, and the time and place of the meeting; and (ii) in the case of a conduct hearing, the specific violation(s) of the Code of Conduct with which they are being charged and either a copy and/or summary of the evidence and witnesses that will be presented to substantiate the violation(s) and the time and place of the hearing.
 Once proper notification has been given, Illinois Tech reserves the right to hold the meeting and/or hearing whether or not the student elects to participate.
-Notwithstanding any time period specified herein, if reasonable circumstances prevent any step from occurring within an identified time frame or if there are unanticipated delays (school breaks, including summer, inclement weather, witnesses or hearing board members are unavailable, illnesses, health and safety concerns, and the like), Illinois Tech's right to adjudicate violations of the Code of Conduct shall not be negated.
+Notwithstanding any time period specified herein, if reasonable circumstances prevent any step from occurring within an identified time frame or if there are unanticipated delays (school breaks, including summer, inclement weather. witnesses or hearing board members are unavailable, illnesses, health and safety concerns, and the like), Illinois Tech's right to adjudicate violations of the Code of Conduct shall not be negated.
 In such instances, Illinois Tech will notify all parties of the delay and will proceed with due diligence to complete the adjudication as quickly as reasonably possible given the circumstances, giving due notice to all impacted parties of the revised timing for completion of the process.